miroapp/app-examples/examples/csv-to-mindmap/README.md

 ```
 .
 ├── src
+|  ├── example-data // Example CSV data
+│  ├── assets
-│  └── styles
+│  │  └── style.css
+│  ├── app.tsx     // The code for the app lives here
+│  ├── index.ts    // The code for the app entry point lives here
-│      └── style.css <-- CSS styles for the app.
+│  └── utils.ts    // Utilities for loading CSV files
-│  └── App.tsx <-- The main app.
-Contains structure for the sidebar when launched.
-This file also contains logic for fetching images from [The Noun Project](https://thenounproject.com/).
-│      main.tsx <-- Initializes app, and contains logic for dropping image onto the board.
-├── app.html <-- The app itself.
-This is loaded on the board inside the 'appContainer'.
+├── app.html       // The app itself.
+It's loaded on the board inside the 'appContainer'
-└── index.html <-- The app entry point.
-This is the value you assign to 'sdkUri' in the app manifest file.
+└── index.html     // The app entry point.
+This is what you specify in the 'App URL' box in the Miro app settings
 ```

 # 🫱🏻‍🫲🏽 Contributing <a name="contributing"></a>